OSC/ood-demo/README.md

 Start the container with `rake start` and the container will be at `http://localhost:8080`.

-A user has already been created, simply login as `jesse` with the password `owens`.
+A user has already been created, simply login as `jesse@localhost` with the password `owens`.